 What kind of water do I use to make up formula?

-It is best to use tap water to make up your baby's formula.
+It is best to use boiled tap water to make up your baby's formula.
 Most tap water has fluoride in it, which is important for your baby's teeth.

-- Boil the water until your baby is at least 6 months old.
+- Boil the water until your baby is 12 months old.

 - When an electric kettle automatically switches off is fine.

 - Kettles with no automatic switch-off should be turned off after 30 seconds of boiling.

-- Water that comes from a tap with a filter also needs to be boiled (until at least 6 months of age).
+- Water that comes from a tap with a filter also needs to be boiled.

 - Add fresh water to the kettle each time you make up formula.

 - Let the water cool before you use it so it is about room temperature.